Healthy Vandal Pledge

 - Nausea or vomiting

-Students: I understand that quarantine and isolation options will be shared with me depending on my living unit.
-If I live in my own residence off campus, I will need to quarantine or isolate in my own space and work with instructors to complete required coursework and classroom activities.
+Students: I understand that if I live on-campus I should file a VandalCARE report if I test positive or am exposed to someone with COVID-19 and that quarantine and isolation options will be shared with me depending on my living unit.
+If I live in my own residence off campus, I understand I should also file a VandalCARE report and will need to quarantine or isolate in my own space and work with instructors to complete required coursework and classroom activities.

 I understand that handwashing and the cleaning and disinfecting of surfaces are important strategies to mitigate the spread of COVID-19.
 I will follow the related CDC guidance:

-I will email email@example.com with questions and requests regarding COVID-19 testing, safety supplies, and general inquiries.
+I will email firstname.lastname@example.org with questions and requests regarding recommended COVID-19 responses, safety supplies and general inquiries.

 I understand the following support resources are also available to me: